 Causes of Chondrocalcinosis

-Calcium pyrophosphate deposition disease is most common cause of chondrocalcinosis.
-These depositions have been found in high concentrations in hyaline cartilage, synovial tissue, capsule, meniscus, labrum, ligamentum flavum, the soft tissue of the hand and temporomandibular joint.
+Calcium pyrophosphate deposition disease is the most common cause of chondrocalcinosis.
+These depositions have been found in high concentrations in various tissue like hyaline cartilage, synovial tissue, capsule, meniscus, labrum, ligamentum flavum, the soft tissue of the hand and temporomandibular joint.

 - Wilson disease – Liver disease caused by copper deposition

-- Ochronosis – Ochronosis (or alkaptonuria) is a rare multisystem autosomal recessive metabolic disorder that leads to the bluish black discoloration of certain tissues, such as the ear cartilage and the ocular tissue.
+- Bluish black discoloration of certain tissues, such as the ear cartilage and the ocular tissue.

-- Hypomagnesaemia – Decrease of magnesium levels in body
+- Hypomagnesaemia [ Decrease of serum magnesium levels]

 - Hypothyroidism – Decrease in thyroid hormone levels

-Chndrocalcinosis is not a clinical entity but finding on imaging study.
+Chondrocalcinosis is not a clinical entity but finding on an imaging study.
 The finding may be an incidental finding in patients without symptoms.

-As most of chondrocalcinosis is associated with calcium pyrophosphate deposition disease, in most of the patients, the presentation would be similar to pseudogout or calcium pyrophosphate deposition disease.
+As most of it is associated with calcium pyrophosphate deposition disease, in most of the patients, the presentation would be similar to pseudogout or calcium pyrophosphate deposition disease.

-Presentation in other cases would depend on the primary disease causing chndrocalcinosis.
+The presentation in other cases would depend on the primary disease causing the chondrocalcinosis.

-The treatment would also depend on the causative disease.
+The treatment would also depend on the disease that has led to chondrocalcinosis.